cheap green energy

 5. There is a fully renewable electricity and gas tariff – but it's super expensive

-For a fully renewable tariff, with 100% renewable electricity & gas, we can find just one supplier – Green Energy UK (GEUK).
-Yet based on a typical household's use, it's £495/year more the energy price cap on standard tariffs over the next 12 months, at £1,772/year.
+For a fully renewable tariff, with 100% renewable electricity & gas, we can find just one supplier – 100Green (previously Green Energy UK).
+Yet based on a typical household's use, it's around £400/year more the October Price Cap rate of £1,717 a year for a typical user.
 So clearly it is only for those for whom being green is the most important factor.

 Other options include suppliers such as Good Energy and Ecotricity.
-While not 100% renewable gas like GEUK, these suppliers own and invest directly in wind and solar farms, and often buy their energy directly from renewable generators.
+While not 100% renewable gas like 100Green, these suppliers own and invest directly in wind and solar farms, and often buy their energy directly from renewable generators.

 How to compare green tariffs